grimmier378/myspells/README.md

 * Left Clicking on a spell gem will cast the spell.
 * Spells that are on cooldown will have a cooldown overlay.
 * Spells that are not ready to cast will have a faded gem overlay.
+* Added timers for when we detect you memorized a new spell
+* added checks to see if you cast a spell without clicking the gem

 ## Video